SCIFIHISTORY.NET

 "A group of young friends stranded at a secluded roadside museum are stalked by a masked assailant who uses his telekenetic powers to control the attraction's mannequins."

 A star is born!
 On this day in 1986 (in France), Nightmare Weekend played for audiences in attendance of the Cannes Film Festival.
-Directed by Henri Sala, the SciFi/Horror feature starred Debbie Laster and Deb Hunter, and here's the plot summary as provided by IMDB.com:
+Directed by Henri Sala, the SciFi/Horror feature starred Debbie Laster, Deb Hunter, and Dale Midkiff.
+Here's the plot summary as provided by IMDB.com:

 "A female scientist performs experiments on three college girls that turn them into drooling, murderous mutants."

-I have a vague, vague recollection of this thing being released on home video.
+I have a vague, vague recollection of this thing being released on U.S. home video (in 1989).
 Maybe I saw it, but I sure don't remember Earth Girls Are Easy.
-It premiered theatrically on this day back in 1988 -- with Geena Davis in all of her 'nippled' glory -- and here's the plot summary from IMDB.com:
+Directed by Julien Temple, the SciFi/Comedy starred Geena Davis, Jeff Goldblum, and Jim Carrey.
+According to our friends at IMDB.com, here's the plot summary:

-A star is born!
-Oh, it ain't easy being green!
-On this day in 1989, The Return Of Swamp Thing enjoyed its first theatrical engagement ever.
-Directed by Jim Wynorski, the SciFi/Fantasy film starred Dick Durock and Heather Locklear, and here's the plot summary as provided by IMDB.com:
+A star is born ... and it ain't easy being green!
+On this day in 1989 (in the U.S.), The Return Of Swamp Thing enjoyed its first theatrical engagement ever.
+Directed by Jim Wynorski, the SciFi/Fantasy film starred Dick Durock, Louis Jourdan, and Heather Locklear.
+Here's the plot summary as provided by IMDB.com:

 "In this tongue-in-cheek sequel, the benevolent bog creature falls for the vegetarian, plant-loving daughter of the evil scientist who created him."